apfurlan/apfurlan.github.io/index.md

 Percolation and Non-equilibrium phase transitions.

-For two years I work with Data Science.
-I started the career as Data Analyst converting bussiness rules into BI panels.
+I have been working with Data Science (DS) for 1 year.
+I started my DS career as Data Analyst converting business rules into BI panels.
 In this period I worked essentially with PowerBI, SQL and DAX.
-Posteriorly I migrated to Data Engineer and it is the position that I worked nowadays.
-As an Data Engineer I worked with terraform, AWS cloud, Kubernetes, CI/CD, Airfow, Python, Spark and other technologies.
-For more details visit my [Github](https://github.com/apfurlan) and [Gitlab](https://gitlab.com/apfurlan)
+Posteriorly I migrated to Data Engineer and it is the position that I worked at this time.
+As an Data Engineer, I worked with terraform, AWS cloud, Kubernetes, CI/CD, Airfow, Python, Spark, and other technologies.
+For more details access my [Github](https://github.com/apfurlan) and [Gitlab](https://gitlab.com/apfurlan)

 <!---